The case for York

 What kind of traveller is York best for?

-York is best for History, architecture, old streets, local museums, gardens, and compact walking days.
-It fits travellers who want the destination to match their pace, not just a list of famous sights.
+York is best for history, architecture, old streets, local museums, gardens, and compact walking days.
+It fits travellers who want the destination to match their pace and interests.

 How long should I spend in York?